huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     <b>Thoughts</b>:
      - Blank in cloze-style prompt: how does LM know if ___ is single-token and multi-tokens (this work defaults single token).
      - Domain and Range of a relation are ignored: a relation can appear under many different situations.
 A prompt is suitable for a situation but could turn out to be strange for other situations.

+##### <b>2.4.3 Prompting Methods </b>

+<b>2022</b>

+- [Do Prompt-Based Models Really Understand the Meaning of Their Prompts?](https://arxiv.org/pdf/2109.01247.pdf) (Webson et al., NAACL 2022)

+    Under the $$k$$-shot scenerios ($$k=0..256$$) for NLI task, the paper finds that LMs learn irrelevant prompts, misleading prompts as fast as instructive prompts, and this is consistent across various models (GPT, BERT, T0, T5).
+This questions whether the models understand the semantics of the prompts or they are too robust to prompt semantics, making them distinguish proper instructions from pathological ones.

+    They also shows that LMs are more sensitive to the semantics of prediction labels.
+Learning to predict arbitrary labels (e.g. 1 for Yes, 2 for No) or reversed labels (e.g. No for Yes, Yes for No) is much slower than predicting directly the original labels (Yes/No).
+The choice of prediction labels can contaminate the semantics of prompt template.
+Proper prompt associated with arbitrary labels (e.g. 1 for Yes, 2 for No) underperformed irrelevant prompts associated with direct label (Yes/No).
+Intuitively, given a few samples, human can easily learn the mapping Yes $$\rightarrow$$ 1, No $$\rightarrow$$ 2.

 #### <b>2.5.
 Domain Adaptation of Language Model </b>